-URA will also fund the URA-Fermilab Undergrad Women in STEM Internship to enable a group of approximately five students each year to enter the STEM workforce pipeline at Fermilab.
+URA will also fund the URA-Fermilab Undergraduate Research Summer Internship (FURSI) to enable a group of approximately five students each year to enter the STEM workforce pipeline at Fermilab.
 Initiated in 2023, interns will be recruited from Minority-Serving Institutions and HBCUs and selected and mentored by Fermilab scientists.
-They will work on real-world science and engineering projects and have opportunities for professional networking.
-The internship includes a science and technology policy module in Washington, DC, where interns are familiarized with the organizations, processes, and people responsible for creating and implementing policy and the critical role policy plays in their careers.
-Interns will present their work at the annual summer Users Meeting at Fermilab.
+They will work on real-world science and engineering projects and have opportuni-ties for professional networking.
+The internship includes a science and technology policy module in Washington, DC, where interns are familiarized with the organizations, processes, and people responsi-ble for creating and implementing policy and the critical role policy plays in their careers.
+Interns will pre-sent their work at the annual summer Users Meeting at Fermilab.